M-Fatah/M-Fatah.github.io/content/posts/post_002_static_reflection_system_for_c++_name_of_part_1.md

 ```

 ### Fixing the first issue:
-We can fix the first issue by just copying the type name part to a static `std::array<char>` and then return it.
+We can fix the first issue by just copying the type name part to a static `std::array<char>` and then return it as a C-string.

 ```C++
 template <typename T>